maxlieb/PushRDPWrap/README.md

 This script utilizes [stascorp/rdpwrap](https://github.com/stascorp/rdpwrap) and it's auto update script from [asmtron/rdpwrap](https://github.com/stascorp/rdpwrap/pull/1160).

-The above tools allow concurrent RDP sessions, visit the links for more details.
+The above tool allow concurrent RDP sessions, visit the links for more details.

 This script was created to resolve a problem I had for the following use case:

 Sometimes I would need to RDP into a random computer in our domain to troubleshoot something.
-The tools allowed me to do so without interrupting the user.
+The tool allowed me to do so without interrupting the user.

 I also usually want to uninstall it after I'm done.